MorphometricsGroup/EasyDCP/readme.md

 Key features:

 - Measure plant height, long and short axis, projected leaf area, convex hull volume, and more
-- Batch processing multiple image sets
+- Batch processing of multiple image sets and point clouds

 Details are provided in our paper: